-\paragraph{DRL.} DRL has been investigated in the regimes of both multi-agent RL and parallel RL.
-The studies of multi-agent RL can be traced back to \citep{claus1998dynamics} and \citep{wolpert1999general}, with applications to network routing \citep{boyan1994packet} and power network control \citep{schneider1999distributed}.
+\textbf{Distributed RL.} Distributed RL has been investigated in the regimes of both multi-agent RL and parallel RL.
+The studies of multi-agent RL can be traced back to \cite{claus1998dynamics} and \cite{wolpert1999general}, with applications to network routing \cite{boyan1994packet} and power network control \cite{schneider1999distributed}.
 All these works, however, rather heuristically build on the direct modification of Q-learning from a single- to multi-agent settings, without performance guarantees.
-The first DRL algorithm with convergence guarantees has been reported in \citep{lauer2000algorithm}, although tailored for the tabular multi-agent MDP setting.
+The first distributed RL algorithm with convergence guarantees has been reported in \cite{lauer2000algorithm}, although tailored for the tabular multi-agent MDP setting.
 More recently, \cite{kar2013cal} developed a distributed Q-learning algorithm, termed \emph{QD-learning}, over networked agents that can only communicate with their neighbors.
-In the same setup, fully decentralized actor-critic algorithms with function approximation were developed in \citep{zhang18cdc,zhang18icml} to handle large or even continuous state-action spaces.
-From an empirical viewpoint, a number of deep multi-agent collaborative RL algorithms has also been developed \citep{gupta2017cooperative,lowe2017nips, omidshafiei2017deep}.
+In the same setup, fully decentralized actor-critic algorithms with function approximation were developed in \cite{zhang18icml} to handle large or even continuous state-action spaces.
+From an empirical viewpoint, a number of deep multi-agent collaborative RL algorithms have also been developed \cite{gupta2017cooperative,lowe2017nips, omidshafiei2017deep}.
 On the other hand, parallel RL, which can efficiently tackle the single-learner yet large-scale RL problem by exploiting parallel computation, has also drawn increasing attention in recent years.
 In particular, \cite{li2011mapreduce} applied the Map Reduce framework to parallelize batch RL methods, while \cite{nair2015massively} introduced the first massively distributed framework for RL.
-In \citep{mnih2016icml}, asynchronous RL algorithms have also been introduced to solve large-scale MDPs.
-This parallelism was shown to stabilize the training process, and also benefit data efficiency \citep{mnih2016icml}.
-Nonetheless, none of these algorithms has dealt with communication-efficiency in DRL.
+In \cite{mnih2016icml}, asynchronous RL algorithms have also been introduced to solve large-scale MDPs.
+This parallelism was shown to stabilize the training process, and also benefit data efficiency \cite{mnih2016icml}.
+Nonetheless, none of them has tackled the efficiency of communication.